nsfilho/E12AIO3/README.md

 Project licensed under: GPLv3 (board and firmware).

-## Goals

-If you would to know more about our targets, [see our trello board](https://trello.com/b/xgB3EULM)

 ## Board

 The board comes with most of all components soldered from [JLCPCB](https://jlcpcb.com), when you bought with SMT Assembly Services.
 You need only solder the relays (3x units), KREs (3x 3 vias, 1x 2 vias) and a ESP12 (E or F).
 Its super easy.